Enigmatic-Smile/rn-sdk/README.md

 });
 ```

-The possible options are: `.unitedStates`, `.ireland`, `.sweden`, `.japan`, `.canada`.
+The possible options are: `.unitedKingdom`, `.unitedStates`, `.ireland`, `.sweden`, `.japan`, `.canada`.
 You can set one or multiple of these countries.
 If you don't set any allowed countries, the user will be able to choose any of the countries above.
 If you set only one country, the card linking screen will not show the country picker UI.
 Note that, when you set multiple countries, they will be displayed in the country picker UI in the order that you set them.

 ### supportedCardSchemes